Agoric/documentation/main/guides/getting-started/start-a-project.md

 # Terminal 1
 # Don't use your agoric-sdk as the parent of the demo directory.
 cd $HOME
-agoric init demo # use `agoric init $DIRNAME` with any name you like cd demo agoric install # will take a minute to install all dependencies agoric start --verbose # `agoric start --reset` to start over
+agoric init --dapp-template dapp-card-store demo # use `agoric init --dapp-template dapp-card-store $DIRNAME` with any name you like cd demo agoric install community-dev # will take a minute to install all dependencies agoric start --verbose --reset # `agoric start --reset` to start over
 ```

 Learn more about the [available dapp templates](../dapps/dapp-templates.md).
-Our default dapp template is the [Fungible Faucet Dapp](https://github.com/Agoric/dapp-fungible-faucet).

 ::: tip Mac Dev Tools
 On a Mac, you must first install